mxcrml/urls-to-markdown/README.md

 - **`index.html`**: The main HTML file for the user interface.
 - **`style.css`**: Handles the styling for both light and dark modes, as well as the overall layout.
-- **`script.js`**: Contains the core functionality, including batch processing, retry logic, file generation, and theme toggling.
+- **`script.js`**: Contains the core functionality, including batch processing, AI integration, and theme toggling.

 ---